 I understood my new vocation for leadership, promoting Reconciliation Leadership both within the UN and the wider world.
 I recognized that my service is based on peaceful Presence, mission-driven action and peace competencies.
 By contrast, the United Nations uses management competencies.
 Management consultant Peter Drucker once said that using management competencies contributes to dysfunctional behaviors in the workplace.
 So I developed competencies for peace that could replace management competencies at four levels of achievement: personal, interpersonal, systemic and global.
 Through my training program, Reconciliation Leaders can act from a sense of personal peace, learn how to reconcile interpersonal and systemic issues and develop global competencies to respond to the needs of a post-9/11 world fraught with tension and stress.

 Just one short month after 9/11, I met Ambassador Anwarul K. Chowdhury, former Under-Secretary General for the most vulnerable countries and founder of the Global Movement for the Culture of Peace.
 We shared a desire to be of service during the UN International Decade for a Culture of Peace and Nonviolence (2001-2010), making nonviolent approaches to disputes a reality.
 I developed a course to offer at the UN, “Designing and Implementing Interventions for Community, Institutional, National and Global Change,” with Ambassador Chowdhury as my mentor and patron.
-The course grew into more courses and then into the Reconciliation Leadership Certificate Program to provide facilitators for the Peacebuilding Process of Reconciliation to develop political will and the 10-8-17 A Spiritual Renaissance for Our Global Soul
+The course grew into more courses and then into the Reconciliation Leadership Certificate Program to provide facilitators for the Peacebuilding Process of Reconciliation to develop political will and the Spiritual Renaissance to restore faith in humanity.

 In the years since that terrifying day, I have been asking God about the root cause of 9/11 and why the Phoenix came then.
 The Holy Spirit spoke gently: